Tax identifiers

 .

-For certain countries, we also apply validation algorithms defined by the local authority that issued the number.
+We also apply validation algorithms for certain countries defined by the local authority that issued the number.

 With a few notable exceptions, most countries only allow business